Qatar Airways Seeking 25% Stake In Virgin Australia - UrduPoint

 The firms said it would spell more direct flights from Brisbane, Melbourne, Perth, and Sydney to Doha, which would better link Australia with Europe and elsewhere.

-That could significantly shake up Australia's air travel market which is currently dominated by Qantas, a pseudo-flag carrier beset by allegations of price gouging and deliberate overbooking.
+That could significantly rebalance Australia's air travel market, which is currently dominated by Qantas, a pseudo-flag carrier beset by allegations of price gouging and deliberate overbooking.

-However, it will be subject to regulatory approval and fierce political debate.

-Qantas has previously helped scupper plans for Qatar to provide more flights from Australia.
+Qantas would have assumed a virtual monopoly over many Australian routes if its competitor went under.

+Qatar Airways has been looking for ways to increase its foothold in the Australian market.

-Qantas -- along with its low-cost brand Jetstar -- has a more than 61 percent share of the domestic air market and has strong political clout.
+Rival Qantas -- along with its low-cost brand Jetstar -- has a more than 61 percent share of the domestic air market and strong political clout.

-In 2023, Australia's centre-left government rejected Qatar's bid to put on 21 extra international flights to and from Australia.
+In 2023, Qatar launched a bid to put on 21 extra international flights to and from Australia each week.

+The Australian government snubbed that request, citing a 2020 strip search scandal at Doha Airport as a "factor".

+Qatari authorities pulled women off 10 planes at Doha Airport in 2020 and forced them to take invasive gynaecological exams, a move that sparked international outrage.

 Political opponents accused the government of trying to shield Australian carrier Qantas from competition despite its record profits, resulting in high fares for international flights.